cagve/epistemic-tree/README.md

 	- [ ] Simplificar la gramática y extraer info con querys
 - [ ] Gramática tree-sitter Labels
 	- [ ] Ahora mismo funciona, pero el arbol parser que te genera es un poco raro, seguro que se puede mejorar

+## AP
+* Node – The most elementary unit of a binary tree.
+* Root – The root of a binary is the topmost element.
+There is only one root in a binary tree.
+* Leaf – The leaves of a binary tree are the nodes which have no children.
+* Level – The level is the generation of the respective node.
+The root has level 0, the children of the root node is at level 1, the grandchildren of the root node is at level 2 and so on.
+* Parent – The parent of a node is the node that is one level upward of the node.
+* Child – The children of a node are the nodes that are one level downward of the node.